NREL/fpeam/README.md

 | state_abbreviation | string | Two-character state name abbreviation |
 | state_fips | string | Two-digit state FIPS code, stored as string |

-## Input data validation
+## Input data backfilling

-how missing data is backfilled for each type of input data - users can choose to backfill or not; numerical data is always backfilled with zero; categorical/identifier variables are NEVER backfilled and so if one of those is missing that data entry is left out of the calculations; backfilling with zero means that data entry shows up in the results but as all zeros
+Users have the option of backfilling any missing numeric data in the input datasets with the default value of 0 or a value of their choice.
+This option prevents FPEAM from excluding from the results any counties, feedstocks etc. that did not have complete input data for one or more pollutant processes.
+Instead, the pollutant inventories resulting from incomplete input data will appear in the results as 0.
+There is no option to backfill categorical and identifier variables (feedstock name, for instance) - if there are missing values in these variables, then the pollutant inventories for those variable values will not be included in the FPEAM results.

 ## FPEAM Output